COVID–19 Assessment FAQsFrequently asked questions related to COVID–19 and assessment.

 For more information on reclassification, visit the Reclassification FAQs web page.

 If students pass the Summative ELPAC in the fall with an Overall level 4, and we reclassify them, do they need to take the Summative ELPAC again in spring of 2021?
-(Posted Sep-2020)No. Reclassified students whose ELAS is updated from EL to RFEP in CALPADS would not need to take the 2020–2021 Summative ELPAC.
+(Posted Sep-2020)No. Reclassified students whose ELAS is updated from English Learner to RFEP in CALPADS would not need to take the 2020–2021 Summative ELPAC.

 If a student finished the 2019–2020 California Alternate Assessments (CAAs) for English language arts (ELA), mathematics, or science, will they receive test results?
 (Posted Sep-2020)